Best Calorie Tracking App for Busy Professionals (2026)

 What We Tested

-We measured median time-per-meal-logged, percentage of logged days at 60 days, voice and photo logging usability, Apple Watch friction, and the frequency of skipped logs.
+We measured median time-per-meal-logged, percentage of logged days at 60 days, photo-AI usability, voice and barcode fallback friction, Apple Watch friction, and the frequency of skipped logs.

 Apps We Tested